steveroot/RooProbeMail/README.md

 Then I wrote another script in ruby to run queries against that database file.

 To use this yourself you'll need
-a) Ruby (I happen to be using 2.3.1)
++ Ruby (I happen to be using 2.3.1)
-b) a Gmail account.
++ a Gmail account.
 I had to generate an app specific password to connect.

 # Steps to use
 0) Read the code - it won't take long and you can follow along to see that your password isn't being sent anywhere and your emails aren't being deleted.
 (It uses the imap command 'examine' which is read only, but don't take my word for it if you value your email).